Savoxero/GolangLearningLog/week1.md

 ## I've learned about the following topics:

+### GO

 - How to create a directory in Go
 - How to create a file in Go
 - How to create a package in Go

+### Github

+-How to transfer other peoples projects into my repository well, cloning them

+- How to use GitHub, branches, and commits

 ## Insights: